Adventures in Soap Making - Acrylic String Pull Technique January 2, 2020 16:31 2 Comments

 It's been quite some time since I added a post to my blog.
 Sometimes you just need the right kind of inspiration.

 I consider myself to be the artistic sort, I love all sorts of arts and crafts and love to watch others on YouTube for inspiration.
-During this past year, I have enjoyed watching fluid acrylic painting techniques and like many others had to try my hand at it using soap instead of paint.
+During this past year, I have enjoyed watching fluid acrylic painting techniques and like many others had to try my hand at it using soap instead of paint, creating unique natural herbal creations.

-For the base or background, I mixed mainly Blackstar blue mica with a little of the lapis blue mica.
-I wanted a dark navy blue color.
-The titanium dioxide, really red and lapis blue is for the strings.
-Each of the strings was approximately 16 inches long.
+For the base or background, I mixed mainly Blackstar Blue mica with a little of the Lapis Blue mica, aiming for a rich, dark navy blue color.
+The Titanium Dioxide, Really Red, and Lapis Blue were reserved for the strings, each approximately 16 inches long.

 Once my lye solution was cooled, I added it to my prepared oils and whisked to emulsification.
 Next, I poured off some of the soap batter into the cups with the mica, then added the dark blue mica mixture to the rest of the remaining soap and mixed all well.